tahaafzal5/the-rust-programming-language/Notes.md

 ### The Rules of References
 #### The Slice Type
-* Slices let you reference a contigious sequence of elements in a collection rather than the whole collection.
+* Slices let you reference a contiguous sequence of elements in a collection rather than the whole collection.
 * A slice is a kind of a reference, so it does not have ownership.
 * `iter()` is a method that returns each element in a collection and `enumerate()` wraps the result of `iter()` and returns each element as part of a tuple.
 The first element is the index and the second is a reference to the element.
 * `first_space_index()` in main.rs is a good solution but since the return value `usize` is separate from the input `string`, there's no guarantee that it will still be valid in the future.
 Look at the caller of `first_space_index()`.
 In other words, `usize` isn't tied to the state of the `string` that could lead to bugs.